olyapka84/File-Comparison-Console-Tool/README.md

 ## Description

 Hi!
 This is another project in my Python learning journey.
-This application is a **file comparison tool** that identifies differences between two configuration files and displays them in a visually clear format.
+This application is a **file comparison console tool** that identifies differences between two configuration files and displays them in a visually clear format.

 ### Key features:
 - **File Comparison**: Compare two files and see what has changed.